Green building: Indoor environmental quality enhancement

 Also important to indoor air quality is the control of moisture accumulation (dampness) to inhibit mold growth, bacteria, and viruses, as well as dust mites and other organisms and microbiological pathogens.
 Water intrusion through a building's envelope or water condensing on cold surfaces on the building's interior can enhance and sustain microbial growth.
 A well-insulated and tightly sealed envelope will reduce moisture problems, but adequate ventilation is also necessary to eliminate moisture from sources indoors including human metabolic processes, cooking, bathing, cleaning, and other activities.

 Personal temperature and airflow control over the HVAC system coupled with a properly designed building envelope will also aid in increasing a building's thermal quality.
 Creating a high-performance luminous environment through the careful integration of daylight and electrical light sources will improve the lighting quality and energy performance of a structure.

 Solid wood products, particularly flooring, are often specified in environments where occupants are known to have allergies to dust or other particulates.
-Wood itself is considered to be hypo-allergenic and its smooth surfaces prevent the buildup of particles common in soft finishes like carpet.
+Wood itself is considered to be hypoallergenic, and its smooth surfaces prevent the buildup of particles common in soft finishes like carpet.
 The Asthma and Allergy Foundation of America recommends hardwood, vinyl, linoleum tile or slate flooring instead of carpet.
 The use of wood products can also improve air quality by absorbing or releasing moisture in the air to moderate humidity.

 Interactions among all the indoor components and the occupants together form the processes that determine the indoor air quality.
 Extensive investigation of such processes is the subject of indoor air scientific research and is well documented in the journal Indoor Air.

 Operations and maintenance optimization

 No matter how sustainable a building may have been in its design and construction, it can only remain so if it is operated responsibly and maintained properly.
 Ensuring operations and maintenance(O&M) personnel are part of the project's planning and development process will help retain the green criteria designed at the onset of the project.
 Every aspect of green building is integrated into the O&M phase of a building's life.
 The addition of new green technologies also falls on the O&M staff.
-Although the goal of waste reduction may be applied during the design, construction and demolition phases of a building's life-cycle, it is in the O&M phase that green practices such as recycling and air quality enhancement take place.
+Although the goal of waste reduction may be applied during the design, construction and demolition phases of a building's life cycle, it is in the O&M phase that green practices such as recycling and air quality enhancement take place.
 O&M staff should aim to establish best practices in energy efficiency, resource conservation, ecologically sensitive products and other sustainable practices.
 Education of building operators and occupants is key to effective implementation of sustainable strategies in O&M services.